Ballard, Jr., Marquise Rashun "MJ"

-Marquise Rashun "MJ" Ballard, Jr. , infant, passed away on March 06, 2020, at North Mississippi Women's Center in Tupelo.
-Arrangements are incomplete and will be announced later by New Albany Funeral and Cremation Care.
+UNION / CHICKASAW COUNTIES -- Marquise Rashun "MJ" Ballard, Jr., INFANT, passed away Friday, March 06, 2020, at North Mississippi Women's Center in Tupelo.
+Services will be on Saturday, March 14 at 1 PM at Pontotoc City Cemetery.

 Sign A Guestbook